 Picture above of proposed garden design by NCSU student Yadong Liu

 This magical event was themed around using nature and artistry to navigate the labyrinth of life.
 Held on 21st April at 4pm (rain or shine) in the beautiful gardens of the JC Raulston Arboretum in Raleigh.
 It was opened by the Principal Ballerinas Margaret Severin-Hansen and Marcelo Martinez from Carolina Ballet, Soprano Lora Fabio accompanied by a violin trio.
-The event had live bands and performing artists throughout the gardens.
-Justin LeBlanc from Project Runway presented a fashion show with NYC Fashion week models.
-Ballet dancer and model from Washington Ballet, Peyton Anderson, made an appearance.
+The event had live bands including Sonny4Miles, 16th Seed, Gina Revae, Foscoe Philharmonic, and performing artists throughout the gardens.
+Justin LeBlanc from Project Runway presented a fashion show with the launch of his evening wear collection in NC and collaboration from Art2Wear original designs. by Katie Rant and Olivia Koval.
+NYC Fashion week models including Svea and Hayley McGrath with Sonja Simone,.
+Ballet dancer and model from Washington Ballet, Peyton Anderson and Holly Donnelly from Sarasota Ballet made an appearance.
 The Winston-Salem group, Authoring Action, brought down the house with their spoken poetry performance that they had created just for our event.
 Get regular updates by visiting our facebook page - therapeuticgardensncjj

 Photo of Peyton Anderson, Washington Ballet by Luis Pons

 The fundraiser has passed, but you can still help!
 Visit

 to make a donation or to sponsor a garden (or built garden element.

 Photo Margaret Severin-Hansen and Marcelo Martinez by Cindy McEnery